 - Make sure managers and senior people in your business know about the complaints procedure and are trained to handle complaints effectively.

 - Set up a simple way for employees to report problems and complaints.
 Some businesses use a telephone hotline, an email address or a ‘complaints and suggestions box’ to do this.
 Others prefer complaints to be made in person to the employee’s manager or another senior person in the business.

-- Nominate more than one person that employees to address their complaint to.
+- Nominate more than one person that employees can address their complaint to.
 This is important because their manager may be the person being complained about.